General Aid Programs

 Direct PLUS Loan

-The Direct PLUS Loan is for parents of dependent students and is based on credit-worthiness.
+The Direct PLUS Loan is for parents of dependent students and is based on an online credit check.
 Under this program, parents may borrow up to the cost of education at a particular institution minus any financial aid a student receives.
-The interest rate is fixed and currently 7.21%.
+The interest rate is fixed and currently 7.08%.
 Repayment of a PLUS Loan begins within 60 days of final disbursement and can take up to 25 years based on the total outstanding balance.

 Other Aid Programs